denvash/eslint-config/README.md

 ## Specifying Environments

-Our **default** & **four spaces** configs purposefully do not specify a certain environment as to not make any assumptions about your project.
-The only environment we do specify be default is `es6`.
+For **default** & **four spaces** configs purposefully do not specify a certain environment as to not make any assumptions about your project.
+The only environment it specifies is `es6`.
 You can see all the [default settings here](https://github.com/dennisvash/eslint-config/blob/master/index.js).

-Therefor, you should specify your project's environment yourself in your ESLint config.
+Therefore, you should specify your project's environment yourself in your ESLint config.
 For example:

 ```json
 {